eldoriarpg/EMMI/README.md

 `String myTellrawMessage = JsonConverter.convert(myEmmiMessage);`

 Yes thats all.
 I think this is pretty easy.
+You can do it :3

 ### Implementation with Placeholdern
 Placeholder are one more nice feature of EMMI.
 They are simple but useful.

-First of all comes the import:
+First comes the import:\
 `de.eldoria.emmi.converter.placeholder`

 Now we can start with the creation.